 HAPPY HOUR: Wed-Fri: 4-6pm | Saturday: 4-5pm | Sunday: 3-5pm

 For your part, take a tour around the Amish Village.
 I recommend the guided tour Amish Farmhouse and Village Tour.
-Located in the heart of Pennsylvania Dutch Country, The Amish Village offers an authentic look at today’s Amish lifestyle.
-Located on 12 scenic acres of land, The Amish Village lets visitors enjoy a genuine Amish property and experience Amish culture up close.
+Located in the heart of Pennsylvania Dutch Country, the Amish Village offers an authentic look at today’s Amish lifestyle.
+Located on 12 scenic acres of land, the Amish Village lets visitors enjoy a genuine Amish property and experience Amish culture up close.
 An additional plus to a guided tour is that they can get you at least limited interaction with some Amish that you most likely wouldn't get touring Amish country on your own.

 There are actually 3 different tours you can take.
 I found that by purchasing the Premium Package of all 3 tours on my first visit to Lancaster it was a much better value ($35 for adults, $25 for kids ages 5-12 and $20 for kids 0-4 years old) as the other tours cost nearly that much anyway.
 Also it gives you an extremely comprehensive look at how the Amish live.